very-scary-scenario/nkd.su/API.md

 - `start`: the date and time at which this week started
 - `finish`: the date and time at which this week ended
 - `showtime`: the date and time at which this week's show began
+- `broadcasting`: if this show is on the air at the time of the request

 ### [`/week/`][eg_latest_week]